vishalsingh17/SpotifyStreamAnalytics/setup/azure.md

 1. Navigate to Resource groups in the Azure Portal.
 2. Click Create resource group.
-3. For Resource group name, enter `spotify-stream-analytics`.
+3. For Resource group name, enter `SpotifyStreamAnalytics`.
 4. Select `East US` from the Region dropdown.
 5. Click Create.

 [Reference](https://techcommunity.microsoft.com/t5/startups-at-microsoft/step-by-step-guide-creating-an-azure-resource-group-on-azure/ba-p/3792368)

 # Resource Group Access Configuration
-1. Navigate to `spotify-stream-analytics` Resource group.
+1. Navigate to `SpotifyStreamAnalytics` Resource group.
 2. Click on `Access Contorl (IAM)` again.
 Select "Role" as `Contributor` and assign it to the app you created before, `terraform-user`.

 # Create Key Vault